Bone Marrow Failure Workup

 Ham test

-The Ham test, or sucrose hemolysis test, result may be positive in a patient with underlying paroxysmal nocturnal hemoglobinuria, but a recent transfusion with packed red blood cells may induce a false-negative test result (ie, testing normal, transfused red cells).
-Folate, vitamin B-12, and serum erythropoietin levels usually are increased.
+The Ham test, or sucrose hemolysis test, result may be positive in a patient with underlying paroxysmal nocturnal hemoglobinuria, but a recent transfusion with packed red blood cells may induce a false-negative test result (ie, because the normal transfused red cells are tested).
+Folate, vitamin B12, and serum erythropoietin levels usually are increased.

 Fanconi anemia screening

-The criterion standard screening test for Fanconi anemia is based on the characteristic hypersensitivity of Fanconi anemia cells to the crosslinking agents (eg, mitomycin C, diepoxy butane [DEB], cisplatin).
-Expose a culture of replicative cells (ie, phytohemagglutinin [PHA]–stimulated peripheral blood lymphocytes or skin fibroblasts) to low doses of mitomycin C or DEB.
-Then examine the cells in metaphase, looking for evidence of chromosomal breaks and radial chromosomes.
+The criterion standard screening test for Fanconi anemia is based on the characteristic hypersensitivity of Fanconi anemia cells to DNA crosslinking agents (eg, mitomycin C, diepoxy butane [DEB], cisplatin) and involves exposing a culture of replicative cells (ie, phytohemagglutinin [PHA]–stimulated peripheral blood lymphocytes or skin fibroblasts) to low doses of mitomycin C or DEB and then examining the cells in metaphase for evidence of chromosomal breaks and radial chromosomes.

 Identification of gene mutations